-As part of Arizona State University’s commitment to creating a sustainable campus, the university has developed Sustainable Event Guidelines which aim to reduce the environmental impact of events held on campus.
+As part of Arizona State University’s commitment to creating a sustainable campus, the university has developed the Sustainable Event Program which aims to reduce the environmental impact of events held on campus.

 The benefits of integrating sustainable practices into special events include:

 - Instilling positive change in vendors and attendees

 - Diverting recyclables and compostables from the landfill

 Throughout these pages, you’ll see tips and recommendations for making your event sustainable.
 We can all do our part to make a difference!